Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 ### Storing the gene expression values

 The SQL statement to do this is considerable simpler than the previous one.
+The inner *SELECT* statement returns all data lines by using a regulary expression (*data_row ~ '^ENSG'*).
+The data rows are then turned into arrays by splitting on tabs and the required array elements are extracted and named.
+All the expression values are stored as an array (*[3:936]*).
+Once again, we have the hard-coded value for *1::INTEGER* for the *ccle_metadata_id* column.

 ```sql
 INSERT INTO gene_expression_values(ensembl_gene_id, gene_name, expr_vals, ccle_metadata_id)
 SELECT